Becksteinlab/AdKGromacsTutorial/docs/simulation.rst

   gmx mdrun -v -stepout 10 -s mdgpu.tpr -deffnm mdgpu -cpi

-On machines equipped with a well-matched CPU and GPU, a GPU-accelerated Gromacs run can be around 3–5 times faster than a CPU-only run on the same machine.
+On machines equipped with a well-matched CPU and GPU, a GPU-accelerated Gromacs run can be around 3 to 5 times faster than a CPU-only run on the same machine.
 Take a look at the Gromacs page on `GPU acceleration`_ for more information.